Huge, peak-ringed Apollo crater

 Seen here is the huge Apollo crater on the Moon's farside, named after the incredibly successful Apollo landing missions.

 The crater of Apollo is crowned with an inner mountain ring, do you see it?
 If not, you're not alone!
-Since its formation 3.9+ billion years ago, Apollo has been bombarded by a flurry of asteroids.
+Since its formation over 3.9 billion years ago, Apollo has been bombarded by a flurry of asteroids.
 The heavy cratering has slowly degraded the crater's original shape, including the original inner mountain ring, leaving behind only the mountain arcs.

 The Apollo crater has also seen volcanic activity after its formation, as given away by the dark, solidified lava deposits (called mare) in the crater center within the peak ring, as well as in the crater southeast.
 The rest of the terrain is blocky and mountainous.